Susana465/ATI_enrichment_reflection/README.md

 # ATI_enrichment_reflection
-This is a repository where I've shared some reflections on my time as an Enrichment student.
+- This is a repository where I've shared some reflections on my time as an Enrichment student.

-Please feel free to re-use this material and credit me through linking this repository.
+- Please feel free to re-use this material and credit me through linking this repository.

-Feel free to contact me (s1350728@ed.ac.uk) if you would like to discuss anything regarding the enrichment scheme.
+- Feel free to contact me (s1350728@ed.ac.uk) if you would like to discuss anything regarding the enrichment scheme.

+# Licence:

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]